-South Australian Koalas were not listed in May 2012 by the Federal Government because the State Government maintains that Koalas are “abundant and their numbers are not in decline”.
+South Australian Koalas were not listed as 'vulnerable' in May 2012 by the Federal Government because the State Government maintains that Koalas are “abundant and their numbers are not in decline”.
 AKF maintains that there are other issues such as genetic diversity, habitat loss, disease, dog attack, vehicle strike, climate change and the welfare of individual Koalas.
-A National Koala Protection Act will ensure these issues are addressed through consistent good management practices adopted in all States with Koalas.
+A Koala Protection Act will ensure these issues are addressed through consistent management practices adopted in all States with Koalas.

-The SA Government has recently released a Draft Koala Conservation and Management Strategy replete with generic “motherhood” statements but no specifics and designed to offend no-one.
+The SA Government has recently released a Draft Koala Conservation and Management Strategy replete with generic “motherhood” statements but no specifics, designed to offend no-one.
 Where is the money to provide incentives for landholders to increase and maintain habitat in the Adelaide Hills?
 Where is the research that will put an end to this ongoing mismanagement?
 AKF thinks the Strategy is merely a means to head off any potential Federal listing for South Australian Koalas.

-The AKF believes that South Australian Koalas like Victorian Koalas (also exempt from the May 2012 listing), should be protected.
+The AKF believes that South Australian Koalas, like Victorian Koalas (also exempt from the May 2012 listing), should be protected.
 How can you protect one Koalas in one State and not another?